 We see an intense reflection.

 He said, “I thought on my ways.”
-He took some time to consider how he had been living for God and the direction he was heading in.
+He took some time to consider how he had been living for God and the direction that he was heading in.
 Perhaps one of the most neglected areas of Christian living is to sit and think about where we have been, what we are doing, and which way we are going.
-He realized that he was not where he needed to be in his spiritual life.
+The psalmist realized that he was not where he needed to be in his spiritual life.
 He saw that there was unconfessed sin in his life.
 He saw that he had been cutting corners in his walk with God.
 He saw that he had unresolved matters with other people.
-He realized that he was moving farther from God and not closer!
+He realized that he was moving farther from God and not closer.
 He had a time of intense reflection.

 We see an intentional reversal.